 Windows file server: save access to files and folders

-In this tutorial, we will see a feature built into Windows, folder and file access auditing.
+In this tutorial, we will discover a feature built into Windows: auditing access to files and folders.

 Audit configuration

-To view all available permissions, including deletes, click View advanced permissions.
+To view all available permissions, including deletions, click Show Advanced Permissions.

-4. The audit is added 1 and visible how an authorization NTFS., Click on Apply 2 then OK 3 and close the properties window of the share.
+Audit is added 1 and visible as an NTFS permission., click on Apply 2 then OK 3 and close the share properties window.

 Audit added

-To work it is necessary to activate the object access audit on the server.
+To work, it is necessary to enable object access auditing on the server.

-1. Open an execute window (crtl+R) and enter gpedit.msc to access the local policy console of the computer.
+Open a Run window (crtl+R) and enter gpedit.msc to access the computer’s local policy console.

-2. Edit the Audit Object Access 1 setting located in the following location: Computer Configuration / Windows Settings / Security Settings / Local Policies / Audit Policy.
+Edit the Audit object access 1 setting located in the following location: Computer Configuration / Windows Settings / Security Settings / Local Policies / Audit Policy.

 local group strategy

-3. Configure the types of audit to activate 1 and click on Apply 2 then OK 3 .
+Configure the audit types to be enabled 1 and click Apply 2 then OK 3.

 Configuration of the strategy